JeBear76/EC2-Lambda/README.md

     }
 ```
 This function is not really necessary.
-Setting _InstanceInitiatedShutdownBehavior_ to _True_ in the run_instances call in ec2Lambda-starter will cause it to terminate if it shuts down by itself.
+Setting _InstanceInitiatedShutdownBehavior_ to 'True' in the run_instances call in ec2Lambda-starter will cause it to terminate if it shuts down by itself. so the shutdown could be run in the runPotProcess.sh

 ### AMIs
 [Reference 1](https://docs.servicestack.net/deploy-netcore-to-amazon-linux-2-ami#create-the-deployment-script)